Information Unique to Buying a Home in the Florida Keys”

 Monroe County Year 2010 Comprehensive Plan:

 The use of the property may be affected by the Land Use Plan, enacted September 15, 1986, revised 1/96 with subsequent revisions due every five (5) years hence or the availability of utilities and sewage disposal now or in the future.
 The transient rental of single-family residences in I.S. districts has been questioned by Monroe County and regulation by Local or State government may restrict such rentals in certain areas.
 Properly functioning septic tanks are the minimum permissible on-site sewage disposal systems (OSDS).
-An allocation ordinance exists which limits the number of building permits issued for residential dwelling units.
+An allocation ordinance exists that limits the number of building permits issued for residential dwelling units.
 Prior to signing a contract, seek legal counsel or consult with the Monroe County Planning and Zoning Departments.
 Monroe County is an area of State Critical Concern that heightens the degree of regulation by the State of Florida.

 City of Key West Land Use:

 Structures and uses that do not conform to uses provided for in the land use category that the property or use is located in are considered non-conforming.
-Such uses and structures are currently allowed to continue but they are not allowed to be expanded, enlarged or continued if substantially destroyed (more than 50% of the value of the structure).
+Such uses and structures are currently allowed to continue but they are not allowed to be expanded, enlarged, or continued if substantially destroyed (more than 50% of the value of the structure).
 Zoning together with the uses provided thereunder which do not conform to the future Land Use Designations is considered non-conforming.
 Furthermore, non-conformities are jeopardized if abandoned.
-Buyers should to seek legal counsel or consult with the Monroe County Planning and Zoning Department to determine whether a property is non-conforming today or maybe in the future.
+Buyers should seek legal counsel or consult with the Monroe County Planning and Zoning Department to determine whether a property is non-conforming today or maybe in the future.

 Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon and radon testing may be obtained from your county public health unit.
 Pursuant to 404.056(8), Florida Statutes.